PET URINE ODOR REMOVALProfessional Pet Urine Stain and Odor Removal in Lafayette, LA

 Your pet’s urine can actually sink below your carpets and ruin the pad and floor underneath if not properly taken care of.
 Replacing carpet and padding can be expensive and time-consuming, so it’s vital to get urine stains and odors removed correctly.
 Thanks to Chem-Dry of Acadiana’s revolutionary P.U.R.T.® (Pet Urine Removal in Lafayette, LA), most urine-stained carpets and rugs can be saved!

 What to Know About Pet Urine in Your Carpet

 When pets urinate on your carpet, it doesn’t just stay on the surface.
 The urine seeps lower and lower until it reaches the backing of the carpet and the flooring below.
 As the urine dries, the liquid evaporates but the urine crystals become very concentrated and smelly.
 Unfortunately, store-bought or DIY cleaning methods don’t have the power to remove these crystals and eliminate odor.

 Letting these crystals remain causes serious damage to your carpet and flooring, especially if your pet urinates in the same spot every time.
-This is where our pet urine removal in Lafayette comes to the rescue!
+This is where our pet urine removal in Lafayette, LA comes to the rescue!

 How P.U.R.T.® Works

 Chem-Dry created P.U.R.T.® to tackle these stubborn urine stains and smells and get rid of them as fast as possible.
 As soon as P.U.R.T.® contacts the source of the odor, it immediately begins a chemical reaction that destroys the urine odor.
 Here is how the process works:

 - We determine the source and severity of the odor.